-There are relatively easy, practical things we can do for our own self-care that can have huge payoffs in terms of our physical, mental, and emotional well-being.
-Practice these self-care tips to calm the mind, regulate your mood, and decrease anxiety and depression.
+Practicing these 8 relatively easy, practical self-care tips can have huge payoffs in terms of our physical, mental, and emotional well-being.
+Try them today to calm your mind, regulate your mood, and decrease anxiety and depression.